 - Career exploration activities through Life Skills classes at the middle school level.

-- Job shadowing for all eighth and ninth graders, which occurs annually on the fourth Thursday of April.
+- Job shadowing for all eighth and ninth graders.

 - Eighth graders are encouraged to shadow family members.